glentner/hypershell/docs/_include/client_help.rst

     Mutually exclusive with both ``--output`` and ``--errors``.

 ``--timeout`` *SEC*
     Timeout in seconds.
-Automatically shutdown if no tasks received (default: never).
+Automatically shutdown if no tasks received (default: none).

+``--task-timeout`` *SEC*
+    Task-level walltime limit (default: none).

+    Executors will send a progression of SIGINT, SIGTERM, and SIGKILL.
+    If the process still persists the executor itself will shutdown.